powsybl/powsybl-core/docs/grid_features/import_post_processor.md

 # Import post-processor
 The import post-processor is a feature that allows to do automatic modifications or simulations, just after a case is converted to an [IIDM](../grid_exchange_formats/iidm/index.md) network.
-These post-processors rely on the [plugin mechanism]() of PowSyBl meaning that they are discovered at runtime.
+These post-processors rely on the plugin mechanism of PowSyBl meaning that they are discovered at runtime.
 To enable one or more post-processors, the `postprocessors` property of the `import` module must be defined in the configuration file.
-Note that if you configure several post-processors, they are executed in the declaration order, like a pipeline:
+Note that if you configure several post-processors, they are executed in the declaration order, like a pipeline.
-<span style="color: red">TODO: insert a picture

 PowSyBl provides 2 different implementations of post-processors:
 - [Groovy](#groovy-post-processor): to execute a groovy script